Posted by Julie • September 18, 2018 (Last modified January 12, 2024) • 8 min read

 Most organizations have some sort of performance appraisal system in place to evaluate decisions related to promotions, salary hikes and professional development.
 To execute that, a set of expectations is established against which employees’ performance is measured.
 That’s where the importance of writing SMART performance evaluation goals comes in.

 SMART goals, which stands for specific, measurable, achievable, relevant and timely, are used in employee evaluations as a way to enhance performance management.
-SMART goals are a step-by-step process for effectively formulate and achieve goals and can be used in conjunction with evaluations and performance reviews.
+SMART goals are a step-by-step process to effectively formulate and achieve goals and can be used in conjunction with evaluations and performance reviews.

 Professional goals should have clearly defined output expectations.
 This can be in terms of what is to be delivered, how much is to be delivered, and what the standards are for the deliverables that are to be measured.
 Let’s take the example of a goal where an employee is expected to update an existing report on emerging trends in e-commerce.

 The above goal lacks specificity, since there is no clear definition of what is meant by “update”.
 A better way to write the goal is “Update the report on emerging trends in e-commerce with at least two new trends that aren’t listed in the current report.”
 You can take it a step further by identifying a trend as something that has a tangible outcome on your business objectives, for instance, trends that impact the way shopping habits are changing.
 The goal now has performance metrics that make it more objective.

 The performance goal should also include how the completion of the goal will be measured.
 Two common ways that a business output can be measured are quality and cost-effectiveness.